elotroalex/chiens/_texts/translation.md

 - {:.sp} 1st Group: A Voice.

 - {:.pr.i} You are right, my friend, you are right.
 We are losing these colonies because of bad politics.
 The battle plans, the combat.
 Let's stop this nonsense.
 With the Negroes, there's only one way: terror.
-On the first day of the insurrection, I, this guy right here, planted 50 heads on both sides of the avenue in front of my plantation, like palm trees, and I guarantee you that the flock has not moved.
+Just like I'm standing here, on the first day of the insurrection, I planted 50 heads on both sides of the avenue in front of my plantation, like palm trees, and I guarantee you that the flock has not moved a muscle.
 You see ...

 *(The voice fades into the night.)*